ryanallen/words-of-my-perfect-teacher/README.md

 *rtsa*, Skt. *nadi*, subtle vein in which the subtle [energy](#energy) (*rlung*, Skt. *prana*) circulates.
 The left and right principal channels run from the nostrils to just below the navel, where they join the [central channel](#central-channel).

 ## Channels and energies (exercises of)
+*rtsa rlung gi 'phrul 'khor*, exercises combining visualization, concentration and physical movements, in which the flow of subtle energies through the subtle [channels](#channel) is controlled and directed.
+These practices should only be attempted with the proper transmission and guidance, after completing the [preliminaries](#preliminaries) and achieving some stability in the [generation phase](#generation-phase).

+## Chekawa Yeshe Dorje
+*'chad kha ba ye shes rdo rje* (1101-1175), a famous [Kadampa](#kadampa) [geshe](#geshe).
+He systematized the teachings of the Mind Training into seven points, and rendered them more accessible.
+See *The Great Path of Awakening*, Jamgon Kongtrul, Shambhala, 1987, and *Enlightened Courage*, Dilgo Khyentse, Editions Padmakara, 1992 (worldwide except N. America) and Snow Lion, 1993 (North America only).